podkrepi-bg/.github/profile/README.md

 👩‍💻 Communication:
  - Our Discord community server here: https://discord.com/invite/nZAeCb9YzP
- - When you join follow the instructions to present yourself and contact a community lead in the arrea of your contribution
+ - When you join follow the instructions to present yourself and contact a community lead in the area of your contribution
  - We hold a common meeting every Wednesday 19h EET